-There were systems in place to manage risks, safeguarding matters, staff recruitment and medication and this ensured people's safety.
+There were systems in place to manage risks, safeguarding matters, staff recruitment and medication.

-We saw the staff had been trained to work with people in a positive way which protected their human rights.
+There were sufficient staff working at the home and they had been trained to work with people in a positive way which protected their human rights.

-We saw the service had an effective system to manage accidents and incidents and learn from them so they were less likely to happen again.
+The service had an effective system to manage accidents and incidents and learn from them so they were less likely to happen again.